 - Syracuse University co-authors on publications within the past three (3) years, including pending publications and submissions;

 - Syracuse University collaborators on projects within the past three (3) years, including current and planned collaborations; and

-CURRENT AND PENDING – No page limitation (required).
+CURRENT AND PENDING – No page limitation (required for PI only).

 Download and complete the Current and Pending form provided on the Application Portal.

-Support may be used by the review committee to illustrate how CUSE funding may complement, enhance, or in some cases compete with existing awards.
-Please work with Research Administrator (RA) assigned to your department for assistance with your Current and Pending.
+Please work with the Research Administrator (RA) assigned to your department for assistance with your Current and Pending.
 Your RA is able to provide a list of applications submitted and awarded through the Office of Sponsored Programs, but these lists will need to be supplemented with any applications submitted and/or awarded for funding within Syracuse University, or applications submitted or funded for awards made to the individual faculty member.
 Consult the Office of Sponsored Programs contact webpage for assistance in identifying your RA.

 No additional materials, appendices, or supplementary documentation will be accepted.

 - DEADLINE: 5:00 p.m.
 Thursday, February 24, However, early submission to enable review for compliance and assignment of review panels is highly encouraged.

 - An email acknowledgment of receipt will be sent to the PI once the application is